Are you looking for a half marathon training walking program?

 As I mentioned before, this is a beginner, entry level program and I want to meet you where you are currently at even if that is just 1 mile!

 If you feel like you can comfortably complete these walks (and already walk at least 3x a week for about 30 minutes) then feel free to skip the first 3 weeks and jump straight into Weeks 4-16 making it a 12 week half marathon walking program!

-ne walk scheduled is based off of time in minutes (20'-50') rather than mileage.
+Your scheduled walks are based off of time in minutes (20'-50') rather than mileage.

 This is to take the focus off of how many miles you are going and help you to build endurance in regards to time.

 If you want, then of course you will be able to estimate how far you walk based off of how many miles you can walk per hour.